Jem and the Holograms (film): Plot

 Rio and Jerrica begin to develop romantic feelings for each other, much to Erica's dismay.
 Erica assigns Rio to another singer in an attempt to keep him away from Jerrica.
 Aunt Bailey tells Jerrica via FaceTime that their house is going for auction in a few days.
 Desperate to save the home, Jerrica asks Erica for an advance.
 Erica says she will oblige if Jerrica agrees to leave her sisters and go solo.
 Jerrica relents, believing Erica's decision will benefit her sisters and Aunt Bailey.
 When Jerrica's sisters find out, they denounce her for leaving them out of the deal and depart.
 After a dull solo performance, Jerrica becomes regretful and visits the L.A. house where she used to live with Kimber and her father.

 Jerrica's sisters arrive and reconcile with her.
 They vow to help finish the scavenger hunt, and Rio joins them.
 Jerrica realizes that the last pieces of the puzzle are the earrings Emmett bequeathed to her, but Erica had them taken during her first visit to Starlight.
 The earrings are now stored in Erica's office.
 Rio and the girls break into Starlight and almost get caught by Erica, but succeed in retrieving the earrings.
 The reward is a final holographic message from Emmett.
 The group also discover Rio's late father's will, which grants him a majority of Starlight shares, effectively putting him in control of the company.

 With the house safe, Jem and her sisters perform live.
 Rio chats with rock journalist Lindsey Pierce, who offers the band the Rolling Stone cover.
 Pierce asks Rio what to call the band; he suggests "Jem and the Holograms."

 In a mid-credits scene, Erica, who has now been terminated from Starlight, seeks out a group of punkish young women in a seedy junkyard.
 She attempts to convince them to form a band to rival the Holograms.
-When their leader, Pizzazz learns that Jem and Rio are dating, she takes Erica inside their trailer; graffiti on the side of the group's trailer reveals their name as the Misfits.
+The girls initially refuse her offer out of bitterness stemming from Erica's decision to drop them from her label in the past.
+But when their leader, Pizzazz learns that Jem and Rio are dating, she takes Erica inside their trailer; graffiti on the side of the group's trailer reveals their name as the Misfits.

 Cast

 Cameo appearances from the original TV series cast include: Samantha Newark, the voice of the original Jem, as a hairstylist; Britta Phillips as a stage manager; and Jems creator Christy Marx as Lindsey Pierce, an editor for Rolling Stone.

-In addition, Ariana Grande and her manager and one of the film's producers, Scooter Braun, were originally set to make cameo appearances; but their scene got cut from the final film.
+In addition, Ariana Grande and her manager Scooter Braun (who also serves as the film's executive producer) were originally set to make cameo appearances; but their scene got cut from the final film.